Artificial Intelligence in Drug Discovery: Applications and Techniques: Discussions

-In addition to the scientific concerns, technical challenges remain.
-One problem is that, even for the state-of-the-art representation learning from molecular graphs, ECFPs can still outperform GNN-derived representations for molecular property prediction \cite{jiang2021could}.
-In fact, the learned representations are often used together with ECFPs \cite{yang2019analyzing, rong2020grover}.
+In addition to the scientific challenges, technical concerns remain.
+One unignorable reality is that, even for the state-of-the-art representation learning on molecular graphs, fixed fingerprints can still outperform GNN-derived representations for molecular property prediction \cite{jiang2021could}.
+In fact, ECFPs are a component of some GNN models \cite{yang2019analyzing, rong2020grover}.
 Besides, there is a lack of a unified protocol for AI-driven drug discovery studies.
-For example, different benchmark datasets, different data split folds and evaluation metrics are used across the studies for molecular property prediction, let alone the varying hyper-parameters tuning, training and evaluation procedure \cite{jiang2021could}.
+For example, different benchmark datasets, different split folds and evaluation metrics are used across the studies for molecular property prediction, let alone the varying hyper-parameters tuning, training and evaluation procedure \cite{jiang2021could}.
 For molecule generation, Walters et al \cite{walters2020assessing} already proposed a few guidelines to evaluate the novelty of AI-discovered molecules.
-Likewise, there is also a need for a unified protocol for molecular property prediction.
+Likewise, protocols for molecular property prediction are also needed.

-Overall, for AI-driven drug discovery, there are many promising opportunities as well as huge challenges.
-In order to launch successful AI applications in drug discovery, we need to understand the basic concepts and consider the task, the data, the molecule representation, the model architecture and the learning paradigm as a whole.
-In this perspective, we cover multiple aspects centered around AI-driven drug discovery.
+Overall, there are many promising opportunities as well as significant challenges when applying AI in drug discovery.
+In order to launch successful applications, we need to understand the basic concepts and consider the task, the data, the molecule representation, the model architecture and the learning paradigm as a whole.
+In this survey, we have covered multiple aspects centered around AI-driven drug discovery.
 We envision that with these aspects well understood, more meaningful contributions will be made to substantially transform this field.